Nate Montana: Personal life

-Nate is the third child and older son of legendary NFL quarterback Joe Montana and Jennifer Wallace, a model/actress.
+Nate is the third child and oldest son of legendary NFL quarterback Joe Montana and Jennifer Wallace, a model/actress.
 His two older sisters Alexandra (b.
 1985) and Elizabeth (b.
 1986) also attended the University of Notre Dame.
 His brother Nick was the starting quarterback at nationally ranked Oaks Christian in Westlake Village and was thought to be one of the top prospects in the nation in 2010.

 Montana was one of eight Notre Dame football players (and 11 total athletes) arrested for alleged underage drinking on July 16, 2010.
 While living in the state of Montana in 2011, Nate was arrested in Missoula on June 3 on suspicion of driving under the influence of alcohol, a charge that was later dropped.
 However, he was sentenced to 90 days in the Missoula County Jail, all suspended, and ordered to complete a chemical dependency evaluation.